Skolem Meets Bateman-Horn: Introduction

-The paper~\cite{LOW} introduced the notion of Universal Skolem Set (the terminology is inspired by the notion of Universal Hilbert Set~\cite{Bilu1996}) and exhibited an explicit example of such a set that had density zero.
-Subsequently~\cite{LucaOW22} produced a set $\mathcal{S}_0 \subseteq \mathbb{N}$ of positive lower density and an effective procedure that, given a non-degenerate \emph{simple} LRS $\langle u_n\rangle_{n=0}^\infty$, computes its set of zeros $\{ n \in \mathcal{S}_0: u_n=0\}$.
+The paper~\cite{LOW} introduced the notion of Universal Skolem Set (the terminology is inspired by the notion of Universal Hilbert Set~\cite{Bilu1996}) and exhibited such a set of density zero.
+Subsequently~\cite{LucaOW22} produced a set $\mathcal{S}_0 \subseteq \mathbb{N}$ of positive lower density and an effective procedure that, given a non-degenerate \emph{simple} LRS $\langle u_n\rangle_{n=0}^\infty$, computes the set $\{ n \in \mathcal{S}_0: u_n=0\}$ of zeros of the LRS that lie in $\mathcal{S}_0$.
 The present paper further develops ideas introduced in~\cite{LucaOW22} and contains two significant advances.
-First, we modify the construction of~\cite{LucaOW22} to yield a Universal Skolem Set $\mathcal{S}$ of positive lower density, i.e., such that one can compute the set of zeros $\{ n \in \mathcal{S}: u_n=0\}$ for \emph{any} non-degenerate LRS, not just the simple ones.
-In fact we give an explicit upper bound for the largest zero in $\mathcal{S}$ of a given LRS\@.
-The second main contribution is to show that $\mathcal S$ has lower density at least $0.29$ unconditionally and density one subject to the Bateman-Horn conjecture in number theory~\cite{BH}.
-The latter is a central unifying hypothesis concerning the frequency of prime numbers among the values of a system of polynomials.
-This conjecture generalises many classical results and conjectures on the distribution of primes, including Hardy and Littlewood's twin primes conjecture and Schinzel's Hypothesis H~\cite{ALETHEIAZOMLEFER2020430,Baier02,Lang96}.
-We apply the Bateman-Horn conjecture to obtain, given $a_1,a_2,b_1,b_2 \in \mathbb{Z}$, an upper bound on the density of $n \in \mathbb{N}$ such that $a_1n+b_1$ and $a_2n+b_2$ are simultaneously prime.
+First, we construct a Universal Skolem Set $\mathcal{S}$ of positive lower density, i.e., we lift the restriction to simple LRS\@.
+In addition, we give an explicit upper bound for the largest zero in $\mathcal{S}$ of a given LRS\@.
+Such explicit bounds were lacking in~\cite{LucaOW22}.
+The second main contribution is to show that $\mathcal S$ has lower density at least $1/8$ unconditionally and has density $1$ subject to Martin's uniform formulation of the Bateman--Horn conjecture, namely Hypothesis UH~\cite[Hypothesis UH]{Martin02}.
+Bateman--Horn is a central unifying hypothesis concerning the frequency of prime numbers among the values of a system of polynomials and generalises many classical results and conjectures, including Hardy and Littlewood's twin primes conjecture and Schinzel's Hypothesis H~\cite{BH,ALETHEIAZOMLEFER2020430,Baier02,Lang96}.
+The uniform formulation is quantitative and allows the coefficients of the polynomials to vary with the main parameter.